 This method is also very simple.
 Take your whole beans, using the same 1:8 coffee to water ratio, and immerse them in cold water and slowly bring them to the boil, letting them simmer for as long as necessary to bring out the coffee flavor.

 How long this will take will vary depending on the beans and the roast.
 As above, taste and find out.
 Once it is ready, simply pour and enjoy.

 How To Make Coffee With Whole Beans Without Grinding

-Similar to the above question and a cool way of enjoying a rather different coffee is to take a 8 ounces of water (240 ml) and 1 ounce of whole bean coffee, 30 grams, and then place them into a pot for boiling and then simmering for up one hour.
+Similar to the above question, and a cool way of enjoying a rather different coffee is to take 8 ounces of water (240 ml) and 1 ounce of whole bean coffee, 30 grams, and then place them into a pot for boiling and then simmering for up one hour.